palhat/BeachRentals/README.md

 # BeachRentals
 Project created with Java that models creating customer contracts and calculating revenues.
 Reads data from a textfile and uses classes and methods to modify and use the data.
+Outputs a contract number for each record from text file by combining item type, character designator for item, and system date.
+Also sums price based on number of hours and minutes over contracted hours.
+Then the program outputs total revenue of all contracts and revenue for each payment type.
+Finally, the program outputs total contracts and the number of each payment type contract,